Brazil Central Bank Chief Pledges to Work With Lula’s Team

 Campos Neto defended the central bank’s autonomy and the country’s inflation goals, currently set at 3.25% for 2023 and 3% for the next two years.
 Raising the targets, he said, wouldn’t help lower interest rates and could backfire.

-“If we change the target in a bid to gain flexibility, the practical impact of that is that we’ll lose flexibility,” he said.
+“If we change the target in a bid to gain flexibility, the practical impact of that is that we’ll lose flexibility,” he said during the wide-ranging, two-hour interview.

 Campos Neto’s unusual participation in one of Brazil’s most traditional interview shows came as members of Lula’s Workers’ Party call for his resignation, alleging he is an ally of former President Jair Bolsonaro working against the current government.